 CC test: The Board makes sure that its decision-making processes are informed, rigorous and timely and that effective delegation, control and risk assessment and management systems are set up and monitored.

 Commentary: Puddenecks has an elected Executive Committee with a Chairman, Secretary and Treasurer plus a minimum of four other Trustees.
 The Committee meets six times per year to plan, execute and review events and fundraising as well as the management of the Puddenecks Club.
 There are policies and procedures in place covering various elements of the Charity’s work.
 These are Volunteer Drivers’ Guidelines, Incident Report Forms, an Incident Report Log that is tabled at AGMs, and a Risk Assessment Form to be completed for all venues used.
 Minutes of the meetings are circulated to all Executive committee members with actions needed, highlighted.
-Operating guidelines are set out in page 6 of this booklet.
+Operating guidelines are set out in Section 5 of this booklet.
 All, but one or two ‘Guest’ events each year are of a repetitive nature and tried and tested methodologies are applied.
 Guest details including next of kin are collected.
 Financial oversight of all transactions is provided by the Treasurer and the Committee review unit and total costs per event through Management Accounts.
 Although not required by Charity Commission, an external auditor examines our end of year accounts.

-An analysis of current risks is attached at 1.
 Appropriate insurance is in place to cover guests, volunteers and third parties.

 2.5.
 Board effectiveness